Student Conduct FAQ: For Respondents

 Should I hire a lawyer to represent me?

 Although it is not necessary or required, a Respondent does have the right to bring an advocate, who can be an attorney, to a student conduct meeting or hearing.
-Advocates, including attorneys, may not represent or speak on behalf of a student at a conduct proceeding.
+However, advocates, including attorneys, may not represent or speak on behalf of a student at a conduct proceeding.
 The Respondent has the responsibility to speak on his/her behalf if he/she chooses to present a defense or enter testimony at a hearing.

 What is the University Conduct Board?
 What is its purpose?